arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/either/README.md

 ```

 The `getOrHandle()` operation allows the transformation of an `Either.Left` value to a `Either.Right` using
 the value of `Left`.
-This can be useful when a mapping to a single result type is required like `fold()` but without
+This can be useful when mapping to a single result type is required like `fold()`, but without
 the need to handle `Either.Right` case.

-As an example we want to map an `Either<Throwable, Int>` to a proper HTTP status code:
+As an example, we want to map an `Either<Throwable, Int>` to a proper HTTP status code:

 ```kotlin:ank
 val r: Either<Throwable, Int> = Either.Left(NumberFormatException())